blakejacobus/creationcookbook.com/README.md

 - Guide for fresh vegetarians and curious carnivores
 - Plant and animal products (vegan and/or vegetarian)

-## Contents

-- Index of all recipes and tags
-- Collections of recipes based on tags (ex. dinner, dessert, drink)
-- Glossary of terms and substitions

 ## Local Host

 > https://jekyllrb.com/docs/